THz ISAC: A Physical-Layer Perspective of Terahertz Integrated Sensing and Communication: Signal Processing for THz ISAC

 Despite the promising sensing and communication abilities of THz ISAC waveforms, it is crucial to design signal processing methods at the receiver side, due to the following challenges.
 For OFDM and DFT-s-OFDM systems, the link performance might be seriously deteriorated by severe non-linear distortion effects at the THz transceivers, such as phase noise effects and Doppler effects in high-mobility scenarios (as discussed in Sec.~\ref{sec:transceiver_challenge}).
 In this case, deep learning based methods are developed to improve the sensing and communication performance, thanks to the stronger robustness against non-ideal conditions in contrast with conventional methods.

 While OTFS is proposed to deal with the Doppler effects, the implementation complexity of OTFS receiver is a significant challenge.
 To be specific, channel parameter estimation and data detection of OTFS have high complexity.
 To realize high-speed baseband digital processing in the THz band, the computational efficiency is of great concern.
 Message passing and Bayesian learning based methods with reduced complexity are developed to perform channel estimation and data detection in OTFS systems~\cite{wei2021otfs}.
 Nevertheless, if the information symbols are not directly mapped on the delay-Doppler domain, these approaches become inapplicable.
 A channel equalizer for DFT-s-OTFS systems by using iterative least squares (LS) algorithms is designed in~\cite{wu2022dftsotfs}, since the derived channel matrix with fractional delay and Doppler has partial Fourier matrices and the FFT algorithm can be employed to reduce the complexity.
 In Table~\ref{tab:receiver}, the receiver signal processing methods are compared in terms of functionality, applicable waveform and complexity.
+While signal processing techniques are presented for exploring the atomic behavior of materials in THz sensing~\cite{sara2022thz} and learning the interaction between THz sensing, imaging and localization~\cite{2020THzSensing}, we investigate signal processing methods in terms of sensing, channel estimation and data detection with the aforementioned potential candidate waveforms for THz ISAC.